RudraNilBasu/DS-Lab/Day2/Readme.md

 * Accept two polynomials and find their sum.

-* find sum of two sparse matrices in 3 tupple form
+* Accept two sparse matrices in three tupple form and find the sum.